+Definition (The Sum Rule)

-The Sum Rule: If a task can be done either in one of n_1 ways or in one of n_2 ways, where none of the set of n_1 ways is the same as any of the n_2 ways, then there are $n_1 + n_2$ ways to do the task.
+If a task can be done either in one of n_1 ways or in one of n_2 ways, where none of the ways of the set of n_1 ways is the same as any of the ways of the set with n_2 ways, then there are $n_1 + n_2$ ways to do the task.

-Example: The mathematics department must choose either a student or a faculty member as a representative for a university committee.
+The mathematics department must choose either a student or a faculty member as a representative for a university committee.
 How many choices are there for this representative if there are 37 members of the mathematics faculty and 83 mathematics majors and no one is both a faculty member and a student.